wisemuffin/nsw_doe_data_case_study/README.md

 If you get an error here saying `Error: unable to open database "./database/nsw_doe_data_case_study.duckdb": IO Error: Could not set lock on file "./database/nsw_doe_data_case_study.duckdb": Resource temporarily unavailable` then please close any other duckdb connections:
 - if you are connected via the cli please close the connection (ctrl + d)
-- if you havent already yet please disconnect from SQL tools duckdb connection.
+- please disconnect from SQL tools duckdb connection.

 ![Disconnect from duckdb via sqltools](.github/static/disconnect_duckdb_sql_tools.PNG)